 How will students continue to learn during this time?

-Each Cornerstone family will decide between Option A or Option B for a 9 week grading period commitment.
+Right now, students are participating in remote instruction from Cornerstone teacher(s) using Cornerstone’s world-class curriculum.
+Upon school reopening, each Cornerstone family will decide between Option A or Option B for a 9 week grading period commitment.
 Changes may only be implemented on a case by case basis with the approval of the Cornerstone COVID planning committee.
 Details will be provided for each school.
 Different age groups require different requirements.
+We hold fast to our commitment to excellence in all areas: Excellence for God, Excellence in Education, Excellence for Students, and Excellence in Character.

 What if my student(s) relied on school breakfast and lunch?